Guide to Selling a House by Auction

 How much does it cost to sell by auction?

 Auction costs are higher compared to selling through an estate agent.
-The table below provides a cost comparison for selling with an estate agent, modern auction and traditional auction.
+The table below provides a cost comparison for selling with an estate agent, extended auction and on-the-day auction.

 1. Upfront entry fee